Find and delete files on your Mac

-Applications, Music, and Books: These categories list files individually.
+Applications, iTunes, and Apple Books: These categories list files individually.
 To delete an item, move the pointer over the file name, then click the Delete button .

 Note: If you delete an item that you got from the iTunes Store, the App Store, or Apple Books using your Apple ID, the item is still in iCloud, and you can download it again.

 Documents: See all the documents on your Mac.
 You can quickly view large files or downloads by clicking the corresponding button, and sort files by clicking Name, Kind, Last Accessed, or Size near the top of the window.
 You can also click File Browser to view the contents and amount of storage used by various folders in your file system.